KuntalDanech/scaleracademy-twitter-backend-java-wiki/How-to-Contribute.md

         - `MYSQL_DB_PORT` will be the **port** at which your database server resides.
 Like `3306`
         - `MYSQL_DB_UNAME` will be the **username** for your database.
 Like `root`
         - `MYSQL_DB_PASSWD` will be the **password** for accessing the database.
 Like `root123`
+	- For exceptional cases If MySQL or MariaDB has a lower version then for MySQL we can set `mysql-connector-java` artifactId version as required and we can set JDBC driver (e.g `spring.datasource.driver-class-name`) as required in `application.properties`.
 - After this right-click on the project and select Run As **Maven Build**
 - Under **goals** write **`clean verify`** and Run the Build. _This produces an executable JAR under the `target` folder_
 - After a Successful Build.
 Run the application by Right-Clicking on the project and clicking on Run as *Spring Boot App*